Overview and Policies

 If a student on scholarship warning/probation brings their cumulative GPA above the minimum required for renewal as a result of taking “part-time” winter or summer session coursework, they will remain on scholarship probation for the subsequent term until they demonstrate the ability to perform at levels consistent for renewal while also maintaining a full-time course load.

 When a student is placed on scholarship probation, it is expected that they make every reasonable effort possible to move beyond the issues that caused the academic deficiencies and craft a personal academic improvement plan that may include:

 Demonstrate an ability to perform at the minimum academic levels consistent for scholarship renewal

 If a student continues to uphold the terms of their probation, scholarship eligibility will continue until the minimum standards for automatic renewal are met.
 Should the student fail to meet these renewal criteria, the scholarship will be terminated for the semester following the end of the probationary term.
 Academic progress is measured once per year for students who continue to meet the terms required for renewal and once per semester for students who are on scholarship probation.

 Denial of Appeal

-While the scholarship committee may be sensitive to evaluating mitigating circumstances that may have caused a scholarship loss, there are instances where a student’s appeal may be denied.
+While the appeals committee may be sensitive to evaluating mitigating circumstances that may have caused a scholarship loss, there are instances where a student’s appeal may be denied.
 Students are encouraged to re-appeal their scholarship denial at a later date once they meet the minimum terms required for renewal OR have adequately demonstrated their ability to perform at academic levels consistent for scholarship recipients.

 Finally, it is important to note that academic scholarships have more stringent renewal criteria than regular financial aid.
-Students who fail to meet renewal criteria for academic scholarships should meet with their financial aid counselor to discuss the process of applying for other types of need-based aid.
+Students who fail to meet the renewal criteria for academic scholarships should meet with their financial aid counselor to discuss the process of applying for other types of need-based aid.